JakubBartoszewicz/DeePaC/README.md

 ```
 pip install deepac
 ```
-If you ancounter errors, make sure that libz-dev (a pysam dependency) is present on your system.
+If you encounter errors, make sure that libz-dev (a pysam dependency) is present on your system.

 If you want to install the plugins, use: